pattonsgirl/CEG2350/Labs/Lab06/LabTemplate.md

 ### Examples

 ```
-Two examples using your script to rename an existing file
 By using the triple quotes, you can enclose a block of code
 And code blocks look very professional
 ```